pawansharma15/cloudTreeView/README.md

 # To build an app for MAC
 npm run build

-The application will be in dir viewCloud-darwin-x64/ as viewCloud.app
+The application will be available in dir viewCloud-darwin-x64/ as viewCloud.app